 Many airline credit cards earn at least 2 airline miles per $1 on airline purchases and the select bonus categories.
 All non-bonus spending earns 1 point per $1.
 Plus, some of the top airline credit cards are also some of the best credit cards for international travel (for future use, of course).

 Some airlines let co-brand card purchases qualify for elite status.
-One of the best offers can be the Southwest Airlines credit cards, since each Rapid Reward you earn counts toward the Companion Pass point requirement.
-For 2020, you only need to earn 100,000 Rapid Rewards (normally 125,000 points) to get the Companion Pass.
+One of the best offers can be the Southwest Airlines credit cards, since each Rapid Reward you earn counts toward the Southwest Companion Pass® point requirement.
+You need to earn 135,000 points to get the Companion Pass.

 Donate Miles to Charity